FireRainV/Magical-Glass-Redux/README.md

 ## Some additional libraries of mine which are included in:
 * MoreParty (Lets you play with up to 8 party members)
-* Expanded Attack Lib: Redux (Let's you have more control over attacks in the dark world)
+* Expanded Attack Lib: Redux (Let's you have more control over attacking in dark battles)

 ## Credits: